Ice dancers Virtue-Moir on their relationship: It's 'unique'

 "We've needed each other along the way and it is a unique relationship -- we're not quite sure how to describe it -- but we're sure thankful to have it."

-The Canadian pair started skating together when Virtue was seven and Moir was nine, according to the official PyeongChang website.
+The Canadian pair started skating together when Virtue was seven and Moir was nine, according to the official Pyeongchang website.

 They train for up to 35 hours a week together in Montreal, under coaches Marie-France Dubreuil, Patrice Lauzon and Romain Haguenauer.